Parking space levy

 Parking space levy district maps

 - St Leonards (pdf 178KB)

 Projects resourced from the Parking Space Levy have become crucial to improving Sydney’s air quality, reducing traffic congestion and facilitating access to public transport.
-Significant projects such as the Parramatta Transport Interchange and bus infrastructure on the Liverpool-Parramatta and North West Transitways have been funded with substantial contributions from the Parking Space Levy.
+Significant projects such as the Hurstville Bus Interchange, Transport Info 131500, and Light Rail Inner West have been funded with substantial contributions from the Parking Space Levy.

-Over the three-year period ending 30 June 2011, the revenue from the Parking Space Levy was the primary source of funds to deliver the Commuter Car Park and Interchange Program.
-27 new commuter car parking facilities are now complete and open to the public, encouraging commuters to catch public transport and leave their cars closer to home.
-The construction work on the Hurstville bus interchange is also complete.
+Over the five-year period ending 30 June 2013, the revenue from the Parking Space Levy was the primary source of funds to deliver the Commuter Car Park and Interchange Program.
+29 new commuter car parking facilities and 12 bus/wharf interchange facilities are now complete and open to the public encouraging commuters to catch public transport and leave their cars closer to home.

-For further information on the projects funded or subsidised from the Parking Space Levy please see a summary of Completed Projects – Parking Space Levy (pdf 1MB).
+For further information on the projects funded or subsidised from the Parking Space Levy please see a summary of Completed Projects – Parking Space Levy (pdf 34KB).

 The Parking Space Levy applies to leviable premises in the districts of:

 - Sydney's CBD, North Sydney/Milsons Point (Category 1)

 - Bondi Junction, Chatswood, Parramatta and St Leonards (Category 2)